 Beyond those very dangerous situations, pull out all the evidence in your C-File related to your sleep apnea claim, and see what it’s REALLY saying.

 It’s vital to be objective here – you have to be able to see the C-File from the VA’s perspective.

 If you have a hard time doing this, find a family member or friend whose opinion you trust, and ask them to look at your sleep apnea evidence and tell you – with no B.S. – what they see and don’t see

 #3: Determine which Path – or Paths – to Service Connection are BEST for your Claim.

 I’m not telling you that you have to KNOW the exact cause of your Sleep Apnea before you file a claim or appeal.
 The legal burden you have to show is that your Sleep Apnea is “at least as likely as not” related to your military service.

 I’m telling you to understand enough about the cause of your Sleep Apnea that you choose the appropriate Path to Service Connection.

 There are 5 paths to service connection – a lot of Veterans don’t know this.
 Many Veterans don’t know that they can argue more than one in a single claim.

-In fact, after reviewing Sleep Apnea decisions and C-Files for 9 months, I can tell you that most Veterans tell the VA: “I had sleep problems in service, now I’m diagnosed with sleep apnea – isn’t it obvious that they are related?”
+In fact, after reviewing Sleep Apnea decisions and C-Files for several years, I can tell you that most Veterans tell the VA: “I had sleep problems in service, now I’m diagnosed with sleep apnea – isn’t it obvious that they are related?”